Multi-wavelength observations of substructures in solar flare ribbons: Acknowledgements

 \section{Acknowledgements}

 All authors acknowledge UK Science and Technology Facilities Council (STFC) for IDL support.
 V.S. was supported by the STFC Northumbria 2021 DTP grant ST/W507696/1.
-NLSJ gratefully acknowledges the current financial support from STFC Grant ST/V000764/1.
+NLSJ gratefully acknowledges the current financial support from STFC Grant ST/X001008/1.
 M.D. is supported by FWO project G0B4521N.
+AP is supported by the Deutsche Forschungsgemeinschaft, DFG project number PI 2102/1-1.
 The authors wish to thank Irish Centre for High-End Computing (ICHEC) for the provision of computing facilities and support.
 We also like to thank the Solarnet project which is supported by the European Commission’s FP7 Capacities Programme under Grant Agreement number 312495 for T\&S. JGD would like to thank the Leverhulme Trust for an Emeritus Fellowship.
 Facilities: Swedish 1-meter Solar Telescope (SST) The Swedish 1-meter Solar Telescope is operated on the island of La Palma by the Institute for Solar Physics of Stockholm University in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrof\'isica de Canarias.

 Software: CRISPEX